BradleyParkerDev/sqlalchemy_and_alembic_boilerplate/README.md

 | `alembic upgrade head`        | Apply all pending migrations               |
 | `alembic downgrade -1`        | Revert the last migration                  |

-## Contributing

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Open a pull request.

 ## License